 When planning your own wedding it is important to keep track of the many little bits and pieces.
 Even the best wedding planners can overlook a few items until the last moment, when it may be too late.
 With that in mind, here is my guide to the ultimate list of things to buy for your wedding day.

 Be sure to pin or bookmark this page for future reference.

-For example, a button will fall off last minute, you forgot to brush your teeth rushed out the door into the waiting limo, or perhaps your wedding dress turns out to be a lot hotter than you thought and you would love to add a little extra deodorant.
+For example, a button can fall off last minute, you forgot to brush your teeth after rushing out the door into the waiting limo, or perhaps your wedding dress turns out to be a lot hotter than you thought and you would love to add a little extra deodorant.

 A Bridal Emergency Kit will come in handy for just those moments.

-A sexy little babydoll from Victoria’s Secret bridal boutique is the perfect honeymoon negligee that is pretty and looks good on all body types.
+A sexy little chemise from Nordstoms‘ bridal boutique is the perfect honeymoon negligee that is pretty and looks good on all body types.

-7) Dress Garment Bag by Love & Lavender: Whether you are going to your third and final dress fitting or the big day has finally arrived and you need to transport your gown to the ceremony, a sturdy garment bad will ensure a pristine white dress while you walk down the aisle.
-Check out our garment bag over on our shop.
+Whether you are going to your final dress fitting or the big day has finally arrived and you need to transport your gown to the ceremony, a sturdy garment bag helps keeep your white dress looking pristine.

 Wedding Ceremony Decor

 As one of my best girl friends reminded me on the eve of my first wedding anniversary, “This time last year, I was on your computer room floor making wedding signs using gold pens and a black sharpie!”